AGT relations for sheaves on surfaces: Computing the Ext operator

-Equation \eqref{eqn:doesn't matter} is best restated in the language of correspondences, from Subsection \ref{sub:correspondences}.
+Equation \eqref{eqn:doesn't matter} is best restated in the language of correspondences from Subsection \ref{sub:correspondences}.
 In these terms, $P_{\pm n}$ is given by a $K$--theory class supported on the locus:

+where $\CF' \subset_{nx} \CF$ means that $\CF' \subset \CF$ and that $\CF/\CF'$ is a length $n$ sheaf supported at $x$.
 Then \eqref{eqn:doesn't matter} merely states that the universal sheaves $\CU_{c + n}$ and $\CU_c$ have isomorphic determinants when restricted to $\mathfrak{C}$.
 This is just the version ``in families" of the well-known statement that a codimension 2 modification of a torsion-free sheaf does not change its determinant.
-As a consequence of Proposition \ref{prop:doesn't matter}, $\gamma$ of \eqref{eqn:def gamma} will behave just like a constant in all our computations, i.e. it will not matter where we insert $\gamma$ in any product of operators.
-Specifically, this means that for all $x,y \in \{P_{\pm n}, H_{\pm n}, W_{n,k}\}$, the following compositions will be equal:
+As a consequence of Proposition \ref{prop:doesn't matter}, $\gamma$ of \eqref{eqn:def gamma} will behave just like a constant in all our computations, i.e. it will not matter where we insert $\gamma$ in any product of operators among $P_{\pm n}, H_{\pm n}, W_{n,k}$. \\

 Our main intersection-theoretic computation is the following: \\

 \begin{lemma} We have the following relations involving the \emph{Ext} operator $A_m$: